stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### BEN

-Yeah, apparently I'm really-- Tim, I'm really jealous of all of your ability to go to bars and whatever.
+Yeah, apparently I'm-- I'm really-- Tim, I'm really jealous of all of your ability to go to bars and whatever.

 #### TIM

 Yeah!
 You're not allowed in!
-They're like 'sir, where's your ID?' and you're like __[blubbering]__ 'I'm just a little baby!'
+They're like 'sir, where's your ID?' and you're like _(blubbering)_ 'I'm just a little baby!'

 #### BEN